MMcClure313/Charmander-Commanders/README.md

 On the upper left is an exit button for the game.
 This will exit you to the main menu, after ensuring you want to leave.

 This is where I write what happens when you run out of guesses or guess the word but I'm currently waiting on that to be finished.

+## To start the application:
+Download the github repo into a java workspace.
+Our group worked with ecclipse, and can not guarantee that the application will run off of other java IDEs.
+Run the application off of the App.java file.